Hunter Renfrow: Personal life

-Renfrow is one of six children.
-His mother, Suzanne, and brother, Jordan, both graduated from Clemson.
-Renfrow's father, Tim Renfrow, is one of eleven children.

 Renfrow married his high school sweetheart, Camilla, on April 13, 2019, in DeBordieu, South Carolina.
-They have one daughter together.
+They have two daughters together.

 Renfrow is a Christian.
-Renfrow has said “We’re trying to win every game but at the end of the day, that’s ultimately what matters, what your relationship is with Christ.
-Whenever football is long and gone and 100 years from now, [God will] still be there and that’s kind of driven me.”
+Renfrow has said “We’re trying to win every game but at the end of the day, that's ultimately what matters, what your relationship is with Christ.
+Whenever football is long and gone and 100 years from now, [God will] still be there and that's kind of driven me.”